kzorluoglu/keycastlowerthirds/README.md

 - **Logo video playback**: when a video logo is loaded, choose loop vs play-once directly from here.
 - **Visibility toggle**: instantly fade lower third in/out without killing the kiosk.
 - **Quick themes**: apply curated color sets for News, Event, and Alert packages.
+- **History**: save the current lower third layout (text or video) and restore it later with one click.

 ### Videos Tab